As of October 1st, 2025, Lightyear stopped paying interest on uninvested cash:

 How are these rates defined?
 Is my money protected?
 Is there any catch?
 Let’s dig in!

-Is the Lightyear interest safe?
+Are the MMFs safe?
 What are the risks?

-Nonetheless, if all appropriate safeguards fail, funds are ultimately protected by the Investor Protection Sectoral Fund only for amounts up to €20,000 across all your multi-currency account balances.
+Nonetheless, if all appropriate safeguards fail, funds are ultimately protected by the Investor Protection Sectoral Fund only for amounts up to €20,000 across all your investments.

 How can I start earning interest?

-Is the Lightyear interest rate fixed or variable?
+Is the Lightyear MMF’s interest rate fixed or variable?

-The interest rate paid is variable, according to the Central Banks’ decisions.
+The interest rate paid is variable, influenced by the Central Bank’s decisions.

 For example, the ECB Governing Council monetary policy holds 8 meetings per year (roughly every 6 weeks).
 These meetings serve to set the interest rates in the Euro Area, among other things.
 The participants are the ECB President, the ECB Vice President, the ECB Executive Board (4 members), and the heads of each of the national central banks of the Euro Area.